itt-ustutt/num-dual/docs/examples.rst

 The function and its derivatives are implemented in `scipy`.
 Let's compute the partial derivatives of the Rosenbrock function.

->>> from num_dual import derive2
+>>> from num_dual import second_partial_derivative
 >>> from scipy.optimize import rosen, rosen_der
 >>> import numpy as np
 >>> x, y = 0.5, 1.0

-`seond_partial_derivative` can be used to calculate partial derivatives of bivariate functions (functions with two input parameters.
+`second_partial_derivative` can be used to calculate partial derivatives of bivariate functions (functions with two input parameters).
 Because the Rosenbrock function takes one single vector of inputs, it is wrapped in a lambda function.

 >>> second_partial_derivative(lambda x, y: rosen([x, y]), x, y)
 (56.5, -151.0, 150.0, -200.0)